-The main power button on each of the two control panels is used to apply or remove power from the power supply to each of the two nodes in the chassis.
-Turning power to the system off with this button removes the main power, but keeps standby power supplied to the system.
-Therefore, you must unplug the AC power cord from any external power source before servicing.
+The main power button on each of the control panels is used to apply or remove power from the power supply to associated node Turning power to the system off with this button removes the main power, but keeps standby power supplied to the system.
 The power button has a built-in LED which will turn green when the power is on.